microsoftgraph/msgraph-sdk-javascript/docs/tasks/LargeFileUploadTask.md

 #### Creating the LargeFileUploadTask object

+-   First, you will need to initialize a [Client instance](../CreatingClientInstance.md).
+This `client` instance should passed as a parameter when creating the `LargeFileUploadTask` or `OneDriveLargeFileUploadTask` object.
--   To create the LargeFileUploadTask object you need to create -
--   An upload session as shown above.
--   A `FileObject` instance.
+-   To create the LargeFileUploadTask object you need to create - - An upload session as shown above. - A `FileObject` instance.

 **FileObject Interface**